mozilla/coverage-crawler/README.md

 - You will need python>=3.5, pip for python>=3.5 and [Mercurial](https://www.mercurial-scm.org/) source control management tools installed on your machine to run the script.

+- For easy environment setup, please take a look at `/easy-environment-setup` folder.

 ## Usage as a script

 - Install requirements with `pip install -r requirements.txt`;